jadm11/LLM-iterative-completion-deepeval-test/README.md

 - The evaluation generates a report detailing the context, similarity threshold, cosine similarity scores, and whether the model's output passed the test.
 - A **Pass** indicates that the output met the similarity criteria, while a **Fail** suggests it did not align closely enough with the expected meaning.

+### License

+This is licensed under the MIT License.